 Understanding why makes a difference.

 Business changes are often delivered without an explanation of why they are important.
-Change is met with resistance, good people leave the organization or people decide to work around the change.
+Change is met with resistance, good people leave the organization, or people decide to work around the change.

 One of the most common causes of change occurs when a growing organization faces the challenge of implementing new business or ERP systems.
 The new ERP system impacts everyone in the organization.
 However, the only tears shed are tears of frustration and the only eruptions are those curses hurled at computer screens.

-People in the organization only see how the new ERP system is impacting them at a personal level.
+People in the organization only see how the new ERP is impacting them at a personal level.
 In most cases, the new ERP system makes their job more difficult.
-More information is required to process an invoice, shortcuts cannot be taken and reports take longer to run.
+More information is required to process an invoice, shortcuts cannot be taken, and reports take longer to run.
 Paper is eliminated!
 People in an organization need to understand why the new ERP solution is being implemented.

 A large oil and gas company was recently faced with the challenge of replacing all of their business systems.
 Prior to implementation, the organization’s leadership took the time to clearly communicate why the organization needed to implement a new ERP system.

 There are plenty of small-framed men who break collegiate football barriers.
-However, Rudy’s plight was multidimensional with physical, socio-economic and mental barriers.
+However, Rudy’s plight was multidimensional with physical, socioeconomic, and mental barriers.

 Rudy’s academic success was attributed to befriending an intelligent yet awkward graduate student named D-Bob.
 D-Bob tutored Rudy while Rudy helped D-Bob overcome his awkwardness with the co-eds.

 During implementation, the ERP team looked for quick wins to help sustain the excitement.
 For example, the ERP team found a simple way to improve the planning process and helped the finance team develop a plan to eliminate manual data entry.
 A parochial ERP team might have declared the improvement out of scope.
-However, the investment to assist the planning group was small in comparison with the benefit of improving the planning process.
+However, the investment to assist the planning group was small in comparison to the benefit of improving the planning process.
 This gave the ERP team one more why.